Bat Removal New Port Richey

 • Repair of wildlife damage, both inside and outside of the home.

-We then double-check that all bats are out of your home to prevent accidental contact with any bat that may have been missed.
+To prevent any accidental contact with bats, we double-check that all bats have left your home.
 After which we seal all entry points with steel wool or mesh screens to prevent the bats from re-entering.

 Next is to do a thorough clean-up using professional-grade cleaners and sanitizers for any fecal matters left behind by the bats in your home’s floor and insulation.
 We go through great lengths to ensure that your home is free of any odors and guano.
-Fogging with enzyme cleaner is also done after the insulation has been removed to make sure every nook and cranny is disinfected.
+After the insulation is removed, it is necessary to fog with enzyme cleaner in order to disinfect every corner.

-Once the attic is thoroughly cleaned and disinfected, we look at wildlife damage.
+After the attic has been thoroughly cleaned and disinfected we can begin to look at wildlife damage.
 We’ll fix any damage they may have done inside or outside of your home to make your house look new again.

 Dangers of DIY Bat Removal

-Bats are a reservoir of zoonotic diseases.
-Zoonotic means that the diseases can be transferred from animals to humans.
+Bats have known reservoirs of zoonotic diseases.
+Zoonotic means a disease that can be transmitted to humans.
 One of these deadly diseases is rabies.
 It has been found in bat colonies all over Florida, particularly along the coasts as they have easy access to food sources.

-Bat guano is also another source of health risks.
+Another source of health hazard is bat guano.
 Accumulated bat guano can release spores of Histoplasma capsulatum, which can cause a severe respiratory disease called Histoplasmosis.

 Histoplasmosis

-Histoplasmosis can spread via bat droppings to other animals and humans.
+Histoplasmosis is a fungal disease that can be transmitted to humans and other animals via bat droppings.
 This disease can be especially dangerous for those with weak immune systems, such as children and pregnant women.

-Histoplasmosis is transmitted by bat droppings and can also be breathed in as spores from dried Guano.
-These spores are aerosolized by wind and human activity.
+In addition to being transmitted through contact with bat droppings, histoplasmosis can also be inhaled as spores from dried guano that have been aerosolized by wind or human activity.
 Histoplasma capsulatum spores can be inhaled and cause flu-like symptoms like fever, headaches, muscle aches, and other symptoms.

 FAQs